OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Oanda](https://user-images.githubusercontent.com/46355364/207839246-eb40f093-b583-4edd-b178-99fe399bfb66.png)

-Upon completion of the account setup, enter the credentials into the OpenBB SDK with:
+Upon completion of the account setup, enter the credentials into the OpenBB Platform with:

 ```console
 openbb.keys.oanda(